Lee Dickson: International career

 In 2008, Dickson played for England Saxons in the side that defeated Ireland A. He was also called up to the England squad for the 2008 Six Nations Championship.

 In 2012, Dickson made his debut for the full national team off the bench in England's 6 Nations match with Scotland, in which England won 13-6 and retained the Calcutta Cup.
 Subsequently, the England scrum half played four of the five games on the South African tour in June 2012.
 His last appearance in the England jersey is when he played against the All Blacks during the 3-test series in summer 2014.
 Dickson has since earned 18 caps for England.

+Coaching career

+Upon retiring from playing, in August 2019 Dickson returned to his former school - Barnard Castle School - as the Master in Charge of Rugby.
+In September 2024, Dickson returned to his first club, Newcastle Falcons, as Skills Coach, combining this role with his duties at Barnard Castle.